 They raised two sons in Raleigh and Charlotte, and they now live with their families in Myrtle Beach, SC and Orlando, FL.
 The four grandchildren love visiting the “mountain house”.
 Karen retired as a Target Pharmacist in 2013, and Jack wrapped up a 41-year career in software development in 2015, mostly in financial services.
 Working from home in Lake Lure was a great way to finish.

-Jack is looking forward to the opportunity to serve as Treasurer of the Lake Lure Classical Academy board.
+Jack served as LLCa Board Treasurer from 2019-2021.
 He believes that supporting the school and its educational opportunities for the community can only make the Gorge a better place.
 And by helping deliver on the promise of LLCA, we can all support people and organizations that deliver positive change in Hickory Nut Gorge.